History and Overview of Grand Turk

 The modern era saw a shift in the economy of Grand Turk.
 The local salt industry was dying due to the inefficiencies of the small scale of production, and the economic outlook wasn’t promising.

 In the 1950s, Grand Turk saw a bit of increased activity with the construction of two US bases.
-On the northern coast and near to the lighthouse lies the ruins of Grand Turk's U.S. Navy NAVFAC 104 Base.
-This base was used for their Sound Surveillance System (SOSUS) program during the Cold War.
+On the northern coast near the lighthouse lies the ruins of Grand Turk's U.S. Navy NAVFAC 104 Base.
+This base was used for the US Navy's Sound Surveillance System (SOSUS) program during the Cold War.

 Also built at around the same time was South Base, the US Air Force missile tracking station and airport.
 South Base operated for a few decades until it was decommissioned in 1983.
 The runway became the Grand Turk JAGS McCartney International Airport (GDT), and many adjacent buildings were repurposed for local government use.

-After orbiting the Earth in 1962, Colonel John Glenn’s capsule touched down in the Atlantic Ocean east of the Turks and Caicos.
+After orbiting Earth in 1962, Colonel John Glenn’s capsule Friendship 7 touched down in the Atlantic Ocean east of the Turks and Caicos.
 After being picked up by the American destroyer USS Noa, John Glenn’s first step on dry land took place on Grand Turk.

 Sights and Attractions